Senior Community Activity Ideas During COVID-19 Quarantines: Part 3

 Magazine Scavenger Hunt

-Colouring A Part of History
+Colouring a Part of History

-If you or your residents would rather create their own masterpiece, then try some window painting!
+If you or your residents would rather create your own masterpiece, then try some window painting!
 It’s definitely a fun way to spend some 1:1 time with your residents.
 And as more people are visiting loved ones at the window, it’s a fun way to add a unique touch.
 Simply mix acrylic paint with a few drops of dish soap to make the paint removal process go a little easier.
-The best part is, you don’t need to spend money on expensive canvases!
+The best part is that you don’t need to spend money on expensive canvases!

 Flamingo Ring Toss